 - Develop franchising Recruitment Infrastructure to help prepare for finding and selecting franchisees through the creation of a recruitment plan, franchise recruitment marketing materials (including a Disclosure Document), systems for assessing franchisees, and an overall franchise recruitment management system.

 - Building Franchisor Capability and the Franchise Support Office.
 Key here is ensuring the franchisor understands what constitutes great franchise system management and how to practice it.
 Aligned we would often suggest a Franchisor Manual is prepared, detailing key practices that, in turn, can be delegated.
-And related, we’d always recommend franchisor staff have a Learning Path to develop franchising knowledge and capability relevant to their positions.
+We also recommend that franchisor staff have a Learning Path to develop franchising knowledge and capability relevant to their positions.